btel/2016-06-15-scikit-learn-day-paris/notes.md

 * international organisation whose mission is to help scientists who are programming badly to program better,
 * brief history
     * inititated in 1998 by Greg Wilson as week-long workshops for LANL.
 First materials publisehd in 2004.
+    * most scientists don't get formal training in best practices of software engineering, yet they program and use advanced computational strategies
     - "It grew out of frustration he [Greg Wilson] had working with scientists who wanted to run before they could walk, i.e., to prallelize complex programs that were not broken down into self-contained functions, that did not have any automated tests and that wre not under version control"
     - "I started SC because I wanted to share solutions to problems I encountered myself and to learn from others about their problems and solution.
 At the beginning I tried to adapt and teach about ‘best practices’ of software engienneering like object-oriented programming and design patters (not being software engineer myself)."
     - I co-organised summer school 'Advanced Scientific Programming in Python’ in Berlin in 2009, since then it became an annual event